• Skip to main content

 Skits & Songs

 Cub Scouts love to perform!
-Its great to have a session available during the day for the scouts to work in their patrols to come up with a skit or a song to perform during the evening’s campfire activities.
+It’s great to have a session available during the day for the scouts to work in their patrols to come up with a skit or a song to perform during the evening’s campfire activities.

 • Tiger – Tigers in the Wild: 5